Using the Compiler

 // Improve allocation of stack slots for variables, can free up stack slots early.

-// Activated by default if the Yul optimizer is activated.
+// Optional.
+Default: true if Yul optimizer is enabled.

 "stackAllocation": true,